fusionportable/fusionportable_dataset_tools/README.md

 1. Project undistorted point cloud onto image to verify the error in extrinsics: ```visualize_depthmap.ipynb```

 #### Usage of Evaluation Tools
-* Trajectory Evaluation
+1. Trajectory Evaluation

-* Mapping Evaluation
+2. Mapping Evaluation: click this [link](evaluation/map_evaluation) to try.

 #### Usage of Applications